ian807b/aws-solutions-architect-notes/RDS/16_dms.md

 # AWS Database Migration Service (DMS)

-> 🎥 This lesson extends the Associate Architect content on DMS.
-It’s critical for real-world AWS projects involving database migrations and increasingly important on the exam.

----

 ## 🧭 What Is AWS DMS?

 - A **managed service** that simplifies and automates **database migrations**.